spray/spray/docs/blog/2012-12-13-the-magnet-pattern.rst

     def apply(): Result
   }

-The magnet branches are were the actual logic lives.
+The magnet branches are where the actual logic lives.
 They represent the different overload implementations we had before and are defined as implicit conversions to ``CompletionMagnet`` instances in the companion object::

   object CompletionMagnet {